WU-Cordova/cs152-repository-dayoungdeanio/projects/project3/README.md

 One challenge I faced was ensuring that method names in the main program matched the implementations from previous assignments.
 For example, my `LinkedList` used `append` instead of `add_last`, and my `HashMap` used dictionary-style item assignment (`[...] = ...`) instead of a `.put()` method.
 Debugging these mismatches helped me better understand how to design systems that align with the data structure interfaces provided.

 Another key learning was how to handle iteration correctly.
 My `HashMap` did not yield key-value pairs like a native Python dictionary, so I had to manually access values using the keys when generating reports.
-This helped reinforce my understanding of how custom data structures differ from built-in Python types.

 If I had more time, I would add features like file saving and loading so that completed orders persist across sessions.
 I would also add estimated wait times for drinks and improve the user interface with better formatting or color to make it more user-friendly.